DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 Hand.
 A Dealer makes a DR 3 Strength Save as a Free Action at the end of their turn to attempt to end the freeze.

+9. **Suffocating** At the beginning of their turn, a Dealer makes a DR 2 Vitality Save.
+On a failure, take 2 damage.
+On a success, take half damage.

 ### Health and Armor

 Dealers have 4 health points (HP) plus their level, plus Vitality modifier.
 The health